excentis/ByteBlower_GUI_examples/frameblasting/README.md

 The most common use case is generating UDP traffic.
 4 out of the 5 examples will demonstrate this.
 The odd frames example is an exception, check this project out for the other traffic types.

+Each of the sections each reference one of the ByteBlower project files.
+To get started,
+* Download and open the file in the ByteBlower GUI.
+* Read the associated secion
+* Create the setup and rerun the tests.

 ## frameblasting_basic.bbp
 This project has a couple basic FrameBlasting examples.
 The main goal is to show the essentials behind FrameBlasting: ByteBlower ports, configuring speed and modifiying the contents of the traffic..